nicor88/dbt-serverless/README.md

 </pre>

 ## Airflow operator
-It's possible to invoke the ECS Fargate containers to run dbt also from Airflow.
+It's possible to invoke ECS Fargate containers to run dbt also from Airflow.
 Here an example of how to call a DbtOperator from Airflow:
 <pre>
 dbt_run_example = DbtOperator(